-Studies in various coral reef environments adjacent high islands showed current speeds, directions, and residence times over reef flats are controlled by wave, wind, and tidal forcing, depending on the orientation and shape of the reef, relative to the prevailing wave, wind, and tidal climates (Hench et al., 2008; Hoeke et al., 2011; Presto et al., 2006; Storlazzi and Field, 2008; Storlazzi et al., 2004).
+Studies in various high island coral reef environments showed current speeds, directions, and residence times over reef flats are controlled by wave, wind, and tidal forcing, depending on the orientation and shape of the reef, relative to the prevailing wave, wind, and tidal climates (Storlazzi et al., 2004; Presto et al., 2006; Hench et al., 2008; Hoeke et al., 2011, 2013).
 Buoyancy forcing from hypopycnal river floods is generally ignored or considered inconsequential due to their rarity and short duration relative to other forcings (Hench et al., 2008; Hoeke et al., 2011).
-Current speeds and patterns over reefs exposed to remotely-generated groundswells are generally dominated by wave forcing (Hench et al., 2008; Hoeke et al., 2011; Vetter et al., 2010), whereas wind forcing is dominant for reefs protected from groundswells (Presto et al., 2006).
+Current speeds and patterns over reefs exposed to remotely-generated groundswells are generally dominated by wave forcing (Hench et al., 2008; Vetter et al., 2010; Hoeke et al., 201), whereas wind forcing is dominant for reefs protected from groundswells (Presto et al., 2006).
 Tidal elevation modulates both wave-driven currents by controlling the reef crest depth and subsequent wave energy propagation into the reef flat, and wind-driven currents by regulating water depth for wind-driven surface wave development (Presto et al., 2006).
 Reef flat currents in wave-driven environments exhibit a pattern of rapid, cross-shore flow near the reef crest that slows moving shoreward and turns along-shore towards a deep channel where water returns seaward (Hench et al., 2008; Lowe et al., 2009; Wyatt et al., 2010).
 In wind-driven systems, current directions are more predominantly in the direction of the wind with possible cross-shore exchange from the reef flat to the fore reef (Storlazzi et al., 2004).
-Observations on the reef flat in Molokai, Hawaii, showed current speeds were faster where the reef is deeper and narrower (Curt D Storlazzi et al., 2006) but field observations at the proposed study site suggest the opposite; current speeds are rapid over the shallow reef crest, slowing significantly when reaching deeper pools in the reef and the main channel that bisects the reef.
+Observations on the reef flat off Molokai, Hawaii, showed current speeds were faster where the continuous fringing reef is deeper and narrower (Presto et al., 2006), but field observations in transitional fringing reef-barrier reef systems with lagoons and deep channels (Hench et al., 2008; Lowe et al., 2009) show the opposite: current speeds are rapid over the shallow reef crest, slowing significantly when reaching deeper pools in the reef and the main channel that bisects the reef.

-Understanding the current speeds, flow patterns, and residence time of water over the reef flat is critical for understanding spatial and temporal patterns of sedimentation in the study site, Faga'alu Bay, American Samoa.
-Following large or intense storm events, suspended sediment is discharged into Faga'alu Bay and advected seaward over the reef by momentum, in a thin surface layer of high suspended sediment concentration (SSC)(>500mg/L).
-This sediment-rich layer significantly attenuates photosynthetically active radiation (PAR) and transports fine sediment over the reef where it can settle out of the water column and onto coral organisms.
+Understanding the spatial and temporal variability in current speeds, flow directions, and residence time of water over corals is critical for understanding patterns of sedimentation in Faga'alu Bay on Tutuila in American Samoa.
+Following large or intense storm events, suspended sediment is discharged into Faga'alu Bay and advected seaward over the reef by momentum, in a thin surface layer of freshwater with suspended sediment concentrations (SSC) that often exceed 500mg/l.
+This sediment-rich layer significantly attenuates photosynthetically active radiation and transports fine sediment over the reef where it can settle out of the water column and onto coral reef organisms.
 Although the hypopycnal surface plume is able to move counter to prevailing currents (upcurrent) by sliding over denser seawater, as sediment particles settle they are entrained in the prevailing current and transported accordingly (Wolanski et al., 2003).
 As flow velocities increase, residence time of the plume over the reef flat decreases, limiting time for small particles to settle out of the water column and controlling the sedimentation rate, even for the same concentration and magnitude of different plumes.

+Since it is known that both quality and residence time of water over the reef are strong controls on coral health, it is desirable to characterize spatially distributed flow patterns in relation to wave, wind, and tide forcings.